 Because the alternatives aren’t as thorough or convenient

-The issue with browser-based proxies is that they only work great for websites that utilize text and local images.
-You’ll note that attempting to open a content laden website through an Australian proxy server (i.e. embedded images and videos) results in very slow performance as well as complete failures to load.
+The issue with browser-based proxies is that they only work great for websites that utilise text and local images.
+You’ll note that attempting to open a content laden website through an Australian proxy server (i.e. embedded images and videos) results in prolonged performance as well as complete failures to load.

-This is because of the fact that these proxy websites are essentially loading a webpage within a webpage.
-They’re also normally filled with ad-banners that are distracting and consume excessive bandwidth.
+This is because these proxy websites are mostly loading a webpage within a webpage.
+They’re also generally filled with ad-banners that are distracting and consume excessive bandwidth.

 Smart DNS solutions are a newer alternative to traditional VPNs: instead of altering your IP, they rely on custom DNS servers for routing your traffic and will help you get past geo-restrictions.

-You don’t have to worry about how to get a VPN like in the old days: Modern VPN software can be acquired simply by downloading the program / app to your smartphone and installing it.
-Configuration is also made quite easy thanks to comprehensive guides and support pages.
+You don’t have to worry about how to get a VPN like in the old days: Modern VPN software can be acquired simply by downloading the program/app to your smartphone and installing it.
+The configuration is also made quite easy thanks to comprehensive guides and support pages.

 Choosing the right VPN

 - The quality of connection: If you’re serious about security, you’ll be using a VPN for the majority of your online activity, including streaming, VOIP, video conferencing and – in some cases – downloading.
-Therefore it is important to get a VPN that provides at least the speed offered by your ISP, so you can go about your online business as usual.
+Therefore it is essential to get a VPN that provides at least the speed offered by your ISP so that you can go about your online business as usual.

 Furthermore, the service should be reliable: even the fastest VPN will be useless if the connection suffers from frequent drops.

-- Server locations: For those who want to access geo-blocked content such as BBC iPlayer, Hulu Plus or Netflix US, having server locations in the intended country is important.
-In general, the more server locations offered in the country in question, the better service you will enjoy, since the load on each of these services will be better distributed.
+- Server locations: For those who want to access geo-blocked content such as BBC iPlayer, Hulu Plus or Netflix US, having server locations in the intended country is essential.
+In general, the more server locations offered in the country in question, the better service you will enjoy since the load on each of these services will be better distributed.

 You should expect the best Australian VPN to have several dozen server locations spread around the globe for maximum reliability and redundancy.

-- Encryption protocols: It is imperative that your chosen VPN adheres to either the OpenVPN protocol or the L2TP/IPSec protocol for maximum encryption strength.
-Do not go for cheap VPNs that utilize weaker protocols such as simple L2TP or PP2P, because they have vulnerabilities that can be exploited by hackers to eavesdrop on your activities.
+- Encryption protocols: Your chosen VPN must adhere to either the OpenVPN protocol or the L2TP/IPSec protocol for maximum encryption strength.
+Do not go for cheap VPNs that utilise weaker protocols such as simple L2TP or PP2P, because they have vulnerabilities that can be exploited by hackers to eavesdrop on your activities.

 The majority of modern VPNs support popular platforms such as Android, iOS, Mac OS, Windows, as well as gaming consoles such as Xbox and PlayStation.
 Smart TV devices with configurable network settings are also generally supported.

-- Free vs paid: A VPN Australia free may seem a tempting solution for temporarily gaining access to a blocked website or having an untraceable conversation, but you can be certain that it will lack essential privacy features like with Nord, as well as be severely limited in bandwidth / usage time.
+- Free vs Paid: A VPN Australia free may seem an attractive solution for temporarily gaining access to a blocked website or having an untraceable conversation, but you can be certain that it will lack essential privacy features like with Nord, as well as being severely limited in bandwidth/usage time.

 Even the best free VPN Australia, will not be able to match the encryption strength, server diversity and bandwidth capability of an average paid service.